brickcap/openresty_examples/book.md

 <small><a href="#contents">Back to the top</a></small>

+> Openresty's directives serve as the entry point for execution of lua code.

 As we saw in the last chapter there is little difference between a vanilla nginx configuration and an nginx_lua configuration.
 In fact almost all of the nginx directives can be used as usual in an `nginx_lua` configuration file.
-However nginx_lua adds several new directives that enhances the configurability of nginx.
-We already looked at `content_by_lua` and `content_by_lua_file` directives in the last chapter.
+However openresty adds several new directives that enhances the configurability of nginx.
+We already looked at `content_by_lua` and `content_by_lua_file`.
 Here we will take a look at a few more intersting ones

 ####lua_code_cache

 This directive turns the caching of lua modules on or off.
 By default the
 the caching is turned on so that the lua modules are loaded once and then just reused.
-This is a desirable effect and we would not want to reload modules on every request.
+This is a desirable effect as we would not want to reload modules on every request.
 So when would you want to turn the caching off?
-During the developmental phase.
+During the development phase.
 It can be a pain to edit the configuration file, save it and then do an `nginx -s reload` over and over agin.
-When caching is turned off  the module is reloaded on every request so you can just edit, save your file and then "refresh" to see the changes.
+When caching is turned off  the module is reloaded on every request so you can just edit, save your file and then "refresh" the browser to see the changes.
 Just be sure to turn the `lua_code_cache` off in production.